Generic Name: regadenoson (Intravenous route)

-Make sure your doctor knows if you are using theophylline (Theo-24®, Uniphyl®) before you receive this medicine.
-You may need to stop using theophylline for at least 12 hours before the test.
+Make sure your doctor knows if you are using aminophylline or theophylline (Theo-24®, Uniphyl®) before you receive this medicine.
+You may need to stop using aminophylline or theophylline for at least 12 hours before the test.

 Do not take anything that contains caffeine for at least 12 hours before you receive this medicine.
 This includes medicines, foods, and beverages with caffeine, such as coffee, tea, and cola drinks.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:More common

 - tightness in the chest